jackmorrison12/personal-site/content/blog/2020-05-25-developing-my-ideal-personal-portfolio-website-part-6-coding-a-cv-in-react.md

   - CV
 ---
 Everyone has a CV, and I've had many iterations over the years.
 Most recently, I'd been using [FlowCV](https://flowcv.io/) to build mine.
 This was working really well, however it was a pain to update.
 Every time I changed something, I had to log in, change the details, check the layout still worked and fix if needed, download the PDF, then upload this to my site and rebuild.
 It was a long process, and I wanted to streamline it.
 I already had basically all of the content for my CV on my site, so I thought, why not use it?

+## Where to start

+I was simultaneously excited and nervous to start this part of my site.
+I knew it was something which would look really good, but I also wasn't sure how well I could execute it.
+I started off by looking around and seeing if there were any examples online.